techservicesillinois/terraform-aws-util/modules/get-subnets/README.md

 The following arguments are supported:

+* `include_subnet_detail` – (Optional) Return attributes should include map consisting of the [`aws_subnet`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/subnet) object for the selected subnets.
+Defaults to `false`.

+* `include_subnets_by_az` – (Optional) Return attributes should include map, each key of which is an availability zone (AZ), with the value stored under each key being a list of corresponding subnets.
+Defaults to `false`.

 * `subnet_type` - (Optional) Type of subnet to look up (e.g., "campus", "private", "public").
 This requires the networking to be built with a corresponding `SubnetType` tag (note capitalization).

 * `tier` - (Optional) Has same meaning as `subnet_type`, but using this name is Deprecated.
 This argument remains to support legacy service deployments until they have been migrated to use `subnet_type`. **NOTE: This argument is deprecated in favor of `subnet_type`.**